cph-cachet/carp.sensing-flutter/packages/carp_context_package/README.md

 * `GEOFENCE`
 * `MOBILITY`

-uses the `LocationService` service as a "connected device" to collect data and can be added to a protocol like this:
+use the `LocationService` service as a "connected device" to collect data and can be added to a protocol like this:

 ```dart
 // Define the online location service and add it as a 'connected device'